benjamrio/project-ideas/README.md

 # Project Ideas
 List of project and ideas I would like to implement or see implemented.
 Open and looking for collaboration.
-Some of these ideas might already be implemented somewhere by someone, don't hesitate to send me the links (
+Some of these ideas might already be implemented somewhere by someone, don't hesitate to send me the links.

+I am currently migrating each project ideas in issues, allowing discussion and elaboration on these ideas.

 ## Data Science
 ### Pandas pre-join visualiser